segunofe/Design-Authentication-Authorization-and-Logging-Logic-in-Agentic-AI-Apps/README.md

 ### Initial Setup

-1. I added the required dependency to `requirements.txt`.
+1. I checked the required dependency to `requirements.txt`.
 2. I ran the deployment script, which:
    - Creates an ECR repository via a CodeBuild job
    - Deploys the AgentCore Runtime instance and configures an inbound JWT authorizer to protect it